unional/global-test-harness/README.md

 Note that this library does not resolve your global namespace reference magically.
 You need to load your files in the right order to run the test.

+## Known issues

+Some global script files are loaded as CommonJS files.
+As a result the global variables are not propertly set.
+It is caused by <https://github.com/systemjs/systemjs/issues/1744>
+A workaround is to minify the file.
+That will help `systemjs` to detect it as a global script file.

 ## Contribute

 ```sh